Buses in Hanoi: Routes

 The network includes subsidized buses, non-subsidized buses, airport buses and provincial buses that connect Hanoi with neighbouring provinces.
 As of November 2023, the city had 2,034 buses serving 154 bus lines, which included 132 subsidized lines (including airport buses), 8 non-subsidized, 12 provincial, and 2 city tour lines.
 These lines covered all 30 districts/towns, and 512/579 communes/wards around the city.
 The city also introduced electronic tickets and planned to replace 4,000 human conductors on buses in the near future.

 Subsidized buses

 There are currently over 100 government-subsidized bus routes in Hanoi, numbering from 01 to 126.
 Branch routes of a main route are usually marked by the number plus a letter.
-For example, 06B runs between Giap Bat Bus Station and Hong Van and shares most of its route with 06.
+For example, 06B runs between Giáp Bát Bus Station and Hồng Vân and shares most of its route with 06.
 The system also includes BRT and DRT services.

 Hanoi officials have been planning to put the compressed natural gas (CNG) buses into service with three new routes in July 2018.
 However, service only started two months later in September 2018.
-Seven routes use CNG busses in Hanoi, they are numbered from 157 to 163.
-Routes 23 (Nguyen Cong Tru), 56B (Vietnam Buddhist Academy) and 146 (Hao Nam) are loop routes.
+As of now, eleven routes numbered 142, 143, 144, 157, 157TC, 158, 159, 160, 161, 162 and 163 use CNG buses in Hanoi.
+Routes 23 (Nguyễn Công Trứ), 56B (Vietnam Buddhist Academy) and E11 (Yên Phụ) are loop routes.